cyralinc/sidecar-failopen/README.md

 ## MongoDB Replica Set
-To connect to a MongoDB replicaset, you can add the hosts for the replica set by inserting them in the `RepositoryHost` field separated by commas.
-Each host except for the last one should have its port attached to it.
-The port for the last host should be set on the `RepositoryPort` field.
+To connect to a MongoDB replicaset, you can add the hosts for the replica set by inserting them in the `RepositoryHost` field separated by commas, with each port separated by a colon.
 E.g:

 ```
 RepositoryHost: mongodb1:27017,mongodb2
-RepositoryPort: 27017
 ```

 You can set the replica set ID for `MongoDB` using the field `ConnectionStringOptions` of the CF template.